Q. What is FreeRTOS?

 Q. Do I have to use code signing?

 No, you can also use your own signing service and upload a signed image directly into Amazon S3.
 You will need to modify the FreeRTOS OTA agent to accept the signature format that you choose to use.

 Q. What hardware supports OTA?

-You can find qualified hardware that support FreeRTOS OTA in the AWS Partner Device Catalog.
+You can find qualified hardware that support FreeRTOS OTA in the Amazon Partner Device Catalog.

 Q. How does FreeRTOS secure data in transit?

 FreeRTOS uses Transport Layer Security (TLS 1.2) for secure connections to the cloud.
 The TLS protocol ensures privacy and data integrity between two communicating applications.
 It ensures that a FreeRTOS device and the cloud server are mutually authenticated using X.509 certificates and that data is encrypted while it is in transit.